bhchiang/cvhn/README.md

 ## Usage

 Note: the dataset has not been published and as a result is not publicly available.
-You can find more details about the dataset inside our paper.
+You can find more details about the dataset inside our report.

 Find the root location of the dataset.
 It should contain a folder called `holography_training_data`.